akumina/AkuminaDev/docs/AK-Stream-Card-Builder.md

 * Interfaces

 We define two interfaces in our React component: IState and IProps.
 These are used as the structure of the React Component's State and Property properties.
 These are used in the definition of the React Component during the class declaration.

-* private viewName

-This private, class-level property is used to hold the full name and extension of the view associated with this component.
-This follows the Activity Stream design standard of each component following a single-responsibility approach: The card only cares about what's relevant to it and will fetch its own resources.

-* private templateModel

-This private, class-level property is used to hold, and optionally to define the structure of, the viewbag passed to the dynamic external HTML rendering process.
-Should you choose to not use an external html file and simply return all of your markup from the card code, you can completely ignore this.
-Please see [React Widgets](/docs/Akumina-React-Widgets) for more information on external HTML rendering.

 * constructor